 This statistical area describes the distribution of incomes and wealth for individuals and families.
 The statistics, which are annual, illustrate the distribution of disposable income among households and the income structure, taking into account personal income, taxes and transfers.
-Data is collected partly from complete statistical sources, and partly from a sample survey.
-Both these surveys are annual.
-Annual wealth statistics are also produced.
-The statistics are complete and show the composition and development for wealth of individuals and households.
-The information is used to describe the distribution of financial and real assets and debts, and as a basis for simulations of changes in wealth taxation.
+Data is collected partly from complete statistics, and partly from a sample survey.
+Also included in this area are annual statistics that illustrate taxes and taxed income on the individual level, based on the tax register and other administrative registers.